VaidehaSathe/SoftwareEngineeringProject2025/README.md

 # Full pipeline for a specific PDF and then recommend 7 results
 PYTHONPATH=src python -m project_recommender.cli all mydoc.pdf -o data/project_CSVs/out.csv --query "epidemiology machine learning" --amount 7

+## User commands
+Strictly speaking, these commands should be invoked with

+python -m project_recommender.cli <subcommand> [options]

+This should be possible later.
+To run this command instead, go to the root and do:

+pip install -e .